wp-plugins/azurecurve-floating-featured-image/readme.txt

 This plugin is multi-site compatible.

+This plugin supports language translations.
+If you want to translate this plugin please sent the .po and .mo files to wordpress.translations@azurecurve.co.uk for inclusion in the next version (full credit will be given).
+The .pot fie is in the languages folder of the plugin and can also be downloaded from the plugin page on http://wordpress.azurecurve.co.uk.

 == Installation ==
 To install the plugin copy the <em>azurcurve-floating-featured-image</em> folder into your plug-in directory and activate it.

 == Changelog ==
 Changes and feature additions for the Posts Archive plugin:
+= 1.0.4 =
+* Multilanguage support added
 = 1.0.3 =
 * WordPress 4 Compatible
 = 1.0.2 =